jeffamaxey/SOA-PA/README.md

 ```

 **Problems with OLS Model**

 1. Not appropriate when:
-  * The range of target variable values is positive.
+  -  The range of target variable values is positive.
 The normal distribution allows for negative values and hence the model may predict negative outcomes.
-  * The variance of the target depends on the mean.
+  -  The variance of the target depends on the mean.
 This violates the constant variance assumption.
-  * The target variable is binary.
+  -  The target variable is binary.
 The restriction to 0 and 1 responses does not fit normal distribution.
 2. Other Limitations:
-  * Sensitive to outliers
+  -  Sensitive to outliers
-  * By definition, they do not perform well with non-linear relations.
+  -  By definition, they do not perform well with non-linear relations.

+### 1.2 Generalized Linear Models Specifications and Assumptions
+The generalized assumptions are:
+* Given the predictor variable values, the target variables are independent
+* Given the predictor variable values, the target variable's distribution is a member of the exponential family.
+* Given the predictor variable values, the expected value of the target variables is:

+  > $$\mu = {g^-1(\nu)}, {\nu = X\beta}$$
+  >
+  > Where g is called the **link function**

 ---